Perspective-Correct Textures - Sixth 3D

 2. How Tessellation Works

-The midpoint is computed by averaging both 3D coordinates and texture coordinates.
+The midpoint is computed by averaging both 3D coordinates, texture coordinates, and screen coordinates.
+This ensures each sub-triangle has correct depth sorting.

 3. Visualizing the Tessellation